paulocuambe/nooode/README.md

 > _Disclaimer_: 😁.

-The files in this `./` directory where created in an attempt to practice the concepts taught on the [NodeJS Learn ?blog](https://nodejs.dev/learn).
+The files in this `./` directory were created in an attempt to practice the concepts taught on the [NodeJS Learn ?blog](https://nodejs.dev/learn).

 I didn't create a file for each lesson, but I tried to do all the things I'm not familiarized with.